2009 Atlantic hurricane season: Tropical Storm Henri

 A tropical wave left the coast of Africa on October 1, moving westward with intermittent showers and thunderstorms.
 On October 5, the system became better organized, and a low-pressure area formed.
 Although the thunderstorms were displaced east of the center of circulation and the probability for development was never high, the disturbance became a tropical depression around 0000 UTC on October 6 about 775 mi east of the Lesser Antilles.
 Operationally, the storm was not designated a tropical cyclone until later on October 6, when it was immediately declared a tropical storm.
 Affected by strong wind shear, Henri remained disorganized with its center located on the western edge of the convection.
 Moving northwestward, Henri intensified slightly to peak winds of 50 mph on October 7 after the convection increased.
 Shortly thereafter, the wind shear grew stronger, and on October 8 the storm weakened to a tropical depression.
 The structure became further disorganized with several low-level vortices.
 Just twelve hours after weakening into a depression, Henri degenerated into a remnant area of low pressure.
 The remnants continued northwestward before turning to the west-southwest due to a ridge.
-On October 11, the storm's circulation dissipated near Hispaniola, having never impacted land.
+On October 11, the storm's circulation dissipated near Hispaniola.

+Moisture from Henri generated thunderstorms over Puerto Rico.
+Several roads and homes were inundated.
+Two people were rescued after their vehicle was swept away by floodwaters.
+Damage totaled to US$10,000.